 This is one of the best cheap espresso machines on the market.
 I recommend it to anyone who is starting with espresso brewing and doesn't want to spend a lot of money on equipment.

 The basic tamper that comes with it doesn't do a good job.
 You might want to replace that with a proper tamper.
-The tamper size for the De'Longhi EC155 is 52 mm, but this 51mm tamper is perfect for you filter-baskets.
-A 50mm tamper would work too.
+The tamper size for the De'Longhi EC155 is 52 mm, but this 51mm tamper is perfect for your filter-baskets.
+A 50mm tamper might work too.

 As you can see in the video below, you can get a great coffee, and a great frothed milk, but the use of the machine is a bit cumbersome, and even the most organized people would have problems using it neatly.

 All in all, De'Longhi is one of the most cost-effective espresso machines, offering the most bang for your buck.

 What You Don’t Get With Cheap Espresso Machines